Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Results

 \section{Results}

-The tight relationship between true site occupancy $\psi_{it}$ and estimated site occupancy $\hat{\psi_{it}}$ found by \citet{doser2024fractional} (Fig. B.1) changed little across our scenarios of high spatial autocorrelation (study 1-scenario 1, Fig. B.2), skewed distribution of surveys (2-0, Fig. B.3), latitude as occupancy predictor (2-1, Fig. B.4), total overlap (2-2, Fig. \ref{fig:study1-scenario2-results}) and partial overlap of covariates (2-3, Fig. B.5), and phenology + observer sampling preferences (3-1) (Fig. B.6).
+The tight relationship between true site occupancy $\psi_{it}$ and estimated site occupancy $\hat{\psi_{it}}$ found by \citet{doser2024fractional}, whose original relationship in shown in Fig. B.1, changed little across our scenarios of high spatial autocorrelation (study 1-scenario 1, Fig. B.2), skewed distribution of surveys (2-0, Fig. B.3), latitude as occupancy predictor (2-1, Fig. B.4), total overlap (2-2, Fig. \ref{fig:study1-scenario2-results}) and partial overlap of covariates (2-3, Fig. B.5), and phenology + observer sampling preferences (3-1) (Fig. B.6).
 In these situations, the larger deviations from the truth occurred for the scenarios with high spatial decay $\phi$, high spatial variance $\sigma^2$, high temporal correlation $\rho$, and high variance $\sigma^2_T$ (results not different from D\&S).
-Here, there was a subtle trend for overestimating occupancy when it was truly low (the estimated line was above the 1:1 relationship), and underestimating occupancy when it was truly high for all scenarios (the estimated line was below the 1:1 relationship).
+For all scenarios, there was a subtle trend for overestimating occupancy when it was truly low (the estimated line was above the 1:1 relationship), and underestimating occupancy when it was truly high (the estimated line was below the 1:1 relationship).

-Considerable deviations from a 1:1 relationship between $\psi_{it}$ and $\hat{\psi_{it}}$, and substantially larger mean squared errors (MSE), occurred in the last scenario (study-scenario 3-2) (Figs. \ref{fig:study3-scenario2-results} and B.7).
-In this case, $\hat{\psi_{it}}$ was biased high across most of the true $\psi_{it}$ range, for all spatial and temporal autocorrelation levels (Fig. \ref{fig:study3-scenario2-results}).
-The pattern for $\hat{\psi_{it}}$ (Fig. \ref{fig:study3-scenario2-results}) resembled the pattern in the spatial random effect $\hat{\omega_i}$ (Fig. B.8).
-When the true spatial decay was high $\phi=15$ the spatial decay estimates $\hat{\phi}$ dropped in this scenario relative to the others (Fig. B9).
-When the true spatial decay was low $\phi=3.75$ the spatial decay estimates $\hat{\phi}$ were more uncertain in this scenario relative to the others (except for 1-1) (Fig. B9).
+Considerable deviations from the perfect 1:1 relationship between $\psi_{it}$ and $\hat{\psi_{it}}$, and substantially larger mean squared errors (MSE), occurred in the study-scenario 3-2 (Fig. B.7) and 3-3 (Fig. \ref{fig:study3-scenario3-results}).
+In these cases, $\hat{\psi_{it}}$ was biased high across most of the true $\psi_{it}$ range (Fig. \ref{fig:study3-scenario3-results}, Fig. B.8).
+The bias occurred for all spatial and temporal autocorrelation levels, being less severe when spatial variance was low and temporal variance was high.
+The pattern for $\hat{\psi_{it}}$ (Fig. \ref{fig:study3-scenario3-results}) resembled the pattern in the spatial random effect $\hat{\omega_i}$, which was biased in itself (Fig. B.9).
+There was an underestimation of $\hat{\phi}$ when it should be high $\phi=15$, indicating that estimated spatial autocorrelation was higher than it should be (Fig. B.10).
+When the true spatial decay was low $\phi=3.75$, the spatial decay estimates $\hat{\phi}$ were higher than they should be and uncertain for scenario 3-2 and also 1-1 (Fig. B.10).

+Similar bias on $\hat\psi_{it}$ was evidenced in our assessment of model misspecification (Supporting Information E, Figs. E.1-E.4) and evaluation of $\psi_{it}\times p_{it}$ (Figs. E.5-E.13).
+In addition, we found that the product of $\psi_{it}\times p_{it}$ had some bias from studies-scenarios 2-2 to 3-3 (Figs. E.9-E.13), most notably when the spatial variance level was low.